Skip to content

 If you just cloned the skeleton, the app won’t work because some crucial code is missing.

 To start navigating through the project, start with the index.html page and then follow the path to check how components are used.
 The main component used in this app is App (you can find the code for this in App.tsx).
 From here check the other components used, and how they’re supposed to interact with the rest of the application.
-All other components are in /components folder.
+All the components are in /src/react-app folder.

 Your code must function identically to the fully functional application.